Wormholes with Ends of the World: Variants and remarks

 \subsection{BCFT Schlenker-Witten theorem}

-As commented earlier in Section~\ref{ssec:firstmom}, one can make different choices of the ensemble, and the bulk theory would be different.
+As commented earlier in Section~\ref{ssec:firstmom}, one can engineer different ensembles, and the bulk theory would be different.
 Disallowing the conical defects in the model of \cite{CCHM22}, for example, would lead to an ensemble without the discrete list of heavy scalars below the black hole threshold.
 In this simpler setup, stronger results have been obtained, including for example what we refer to as the Schlenker-Witten theorem, which is (a special case of) one of the main results of \cite{SW22}.

 Consider a CFT partition function on a closed Riemann surface of genus $g$.
 When a circle is pinched, it grows exponentially because of the negative energy of the vacuum.
 In gravity, as the path integral at large $c$ is given by $e^{-I}$, the exponential growth of the partition function corresponds to the action of the bulk manifold $\CM$ going to infinity in the pinching limit.
 It is shown in \cite{SW22} that this only happens if the circle being pinched is the boundary of a disk in $\CM$.
 If this holds for all the $3g-3$ independent circles, then it is called a \emph{sub-threshold amplitude}.